Margaret Bryan Davis

 Margaret Bryan Davis (née Margaret Bryan; October 23, 1931 – May 22, 2024) was an American palynologist and paleoecologist, who used pollen data to study the vegetation history of the past 21,000 years (i.e. since the last ice age).
 She showed conclusively that temperate- and boreal-forest species migrated at different rates and in different directions while forming a changing mosaic of communities.
-Early in her career, she challenged the standard methods and prevailing interpretations of the data and fostered rigorous analysis in palynology.
+Early in her career, she challenged the standard methods and prevailing interpretations of pollen data and fostered rigorous analysis in palynology.
+Her work was instrumental in more fully integrating palynology and mainstream ecology.
 As a leading figure in ecology and paleoecology, she served as president of the Ecological Society of America and the American Quaternary Association and as chair of the Department of Ecology, Evolution and Behavior at the University of Minnesota.
-In 1982 she was elected to the National Academy of Sciences and, in 1993, received the Eminent Ecologist Award from the Ecological Society of America.
+In 1982 she was elected to the National Academy of Sciences and, in 1993, she received the Eminent Ecologist Award from the Ecological Society of America.

 Early life and education

 Davis was born in Boston on October 23, 1931.
 She spent her childhood and early adolescence in the greater Boston area.
 She married Rowland Davis in 1956.
 The couple divorced in 1970.

 Davis received a B.A from Radcliffe College (1953), a PhD in biology from Harvard University (1957) and an honorary M.S. from Yale University (1974).
 During her undergraduate studies at Radcliffe, she took a class on paleobotany which sparked her interest in the field.
 During her final year at Radcliffe, she received a Fulbright fellowship, which allowed her to travel to Denmark to study at University of Copenhagen under Johannes Iversen of the Geological Survey of Denmark and Greenland in 1953–1954.
 There she became interested in the vegetational history of the Quaternary period, focusing her research on pollen deposits from Greenland.
 Her findings were published in her first paper, "Interglacial Pollen Spectra from Greenland", in 1954.
 For her PhD research under Hugh Raup (forest ecologist), she studied pollen data from cores taken from sites near Harvard Forest in Petersham, Massachusetts.
 She then obtained a postdoctoral fellowship from the National Science Foundation and worked initially at Harvard before continuing her paleoecological research in the geology department at the California Institute of Technology for two years.
 She then spent a year at Yale University as a research fellow, studying vegetation composition and pollen sedimentation in lakes.
 There she introduced the method of studying pollen influx or pollen accumulation rates (number of pollen grains per square centimeter per year) in cores, which was an important advance for interpreting fossil pollen data in terms of changes in past vegetation and past sedimentation conditions.